Handbook for Faculty Recruitment

-To save unnecessary travel time for candidates and expense for the University, faculty search committees are increasingly using phone or video interviews as the first step in the screening process.
-In many cases a thirty-minute phone interview can enable the search committee, and the candidate, to determine whether the candidate and the position are likely to be a good match and whether the recruitment process should proceed to an on-campus interview.
+To save unnecessary travel time for candidates and expense for the University, faculty search committees are increasingly using phone or Skype interviews as the first step in the screening process.
+In many cases a 30-minute phone interview can enable the search committee, and the candidate, to determine whether the candidate and the position are likely to be a good match and whether the recruitment process should proceed to an on-campus interview.

-The phone or video interview should be taken as seriously as any face-to-face interview, with plenty of advance notice given to all participants and at least 30 minutes set aside without interruptions for everyone on the call.
+The phone or Skype interview should be taken as seriously as any face-to-face interview, with plenty of advance notice given to all participants and at least 30 minutes set aside without interruptions for everyone on the call.
 The entire search committee or just two or three members who represent the group can participate.
-It can be conducted via video or conference call with the candidate and search committee members at various locations, or by having the members of the search committee gathered in one room.
+It can be conducted via Skype or conference call with the candidate and search committee members at various locations, or by having the members of the search committee gathered in one room.
 In general, the most simple method is to use a conference call number and have everybody just call in.

 Since the decision of whether or not to move ahead with the candidate is based on a relatively short conversation, it is best if one person – generally the search committee chair – participate on every call to ensure consistency and fairness.
 A standard list of questions should be used for every candidate and either provided to every candidate in advance or not provided to any candidate in advance.
-A sample list of questions is provided here, but the actual list should be devised by the search committee and customized to fit the requirements of the faculty position.
+A sample list of questions is provided in this handbook, but the actual list should be devised by the search committee and customized to fit the requirements of the faculty position.

 Immediately following the conversation with the candidate, the search committee members can communicate by completing a brief assessment of the candidate with a recommendation about whether or not the candidate should be invited to campus.
 The chair can then determine the consensus and whether the candidate should move to the next step.
 Alternatively, the search committee can discuss several candidates’ phone interviews at the committee’s next regular meeting in order to compare the merits of several candidates and rank them.
 In any case, prompt communication to the candidate about the outcome of the phone interview is extremely important.